nixworks/public/news/2015/10/31/README.md

 ##### Texas
 ### [A second round of storms and strong winds moves east across Texas in the American Southwest, with three radar-confirmed tornadoes damaging homes and causing injuries in the Houston area that got up to eight inches of rain since Friday night.
 Six people have been killed. ](/news/2015/10/31/a-second-round-of-storms-and-strong-winds-moves-east-across-texas-in-the-american-southwest-with-three-radar-confirmed-tornadoes-damaging-h.md)
-_Context: Southwestern United States, Texas, radar-confirmed, tornado, Houston area_
+_Context: Houston area, Southwestern United States, radar-confirmed, Texas, tornado_

 ##### Colectiv nightclub fire
 ### [Romanian Prime Minister Victor Ponta declares three days of national mourning. ](/news/2015/10/31/romanian-prime-minister-victor-ponta-declares-three-days-of-national-mourning.md)